harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-overview.md

 Policies are evaluated against Harness [Connectors](https://developer.harness.io/docs/category/connectors).

-Policy Set can be configured to evaluate policies on the save of a connector.
+You can configure a Policy Set to evaluate policies when you save a container.

 See [Use Harness Policy As Code for Connectors](https://developer.harness.io/docs/platform/Governance/Policy-as-code/sample-policy-use-case#connector-policy-samples).